-You can technically eat older conifer needles, and they’re sometimes used for tea, but they’re quite astringent and won’t be nearly as nice.
+You can technically eat older conifer needles, and they’re sometimes used for tea, but they’re quite astringent and the flavor won’t be nearly as good.

 - Choose trees that are away from roads or that may have come into contact with pesticides or other toxins.